-- Smart Phone Policy: If you have a cell phone, be sure to turn off your Cell phone ringer. - If I see you with a smart phone during an exam or quiz, it is considered cheating, and I will give you a zero for that exam as well as report you to the Dean. - Let me know ahead of time if you have reason to expect an emergency call. - Make-up Exams: No make-up exams are allowed. - You are encouraged to work together on the homework sets-remember, the homework assignments are intended as practice!
-If you are having difficulty on an assignment, try to get help from me or from a classmate as quickly as possible; don't just leave it for the next class.
+- Smart Phone Policy: If you have a cell phone, be sure to turn off your Cell phone ringer. - If I see you with a smart phone during an exam or quiz, it is considered cheating, and I will give you a zero for that exam as well as report you to the Dean. - Let me know ahead of time if you have reason to expect an emergency call. - Make-up Exams: No make-up exams are allowed. - You can work together on the homework sets, however I have found that the successful students are the ones who struggle with each problem on his or her own.
+Remember, the homework assignments are intended as practice!
+If you are having difficulty on an assignment, try to get help from me or from a classmate, or in the tutoring center as quickly as possible; don't just leave it for the next class.